Forensics Tools in Kali Linux

 It is used to investigate disk images.
 When you click on Autopsy, it starts the service and its user interphase can be accessed on the web browser at https://9999:Localhost/autopsy.
 It gives the user a full range of options required to create a new case file: Case Name, Description, Investigators Name, Hostname, Host time zone, etc.

 Its functionalities include – Timeline analysis, keyword search, web artifacts, hash filtering, data carving, multimedia and indicators of compromise.
-It accepts disk images in RAW or E01 formats and generates reports in HTML, XLS and body file depending on what is required for a particular case.
+It processes disk images in RAW or E01 formats and creates reports in HTML, XLS, and body file depending on what is required for a particular case.

 Its robustness is what makes it such a great tool, be it case management, analysis or reporting, this tool has you covered.